 Read more: Tips for a European rail trip on a budget

 Or if that sounds too much work, here are five of Europe’s best one-week rail trip ideas to get you started.
 Each route is possible in a week, but if you’ve got more time then you can take it slower and spend more time in each place.
-The idea isn’t to wear yourself out trying to see everything in every destination, but to take in the highlights and get a taste for each place (and if you love it you can always come back!).
+The idea isn’t to wear yourself out trying to see everything in every destination, but to take in the highlights and get a taste for each place (and if you find somewhere you love, you can always come back for longer).

 Northern Europe – Canals and chocolate